The median asking rent across 20 Pittsburgh zip codes is $1,460/month, down 1.9% from a year ago.

 | 4 Bedroom | $2,310/mo |

-Fair Market Rents are published annually by HUD for the Pittsburgh metropolitan area.
-Local housing authorities use these to set Section 8 voucher payment standards, typically between 90% and 110% of the FMR.
+HUD publishes Fair Market Rents once a year for the Pittsburgh metro area.
+Local housing authorities use them to set Section 8 voucher payment standards, usually 90% to 110% of the FMR.

-The HUD Fair Market Rent for a 2-bedroom in the Pittsburgh metro area is $1,680/month.
-Current median asking rents are near or below the FMR for this area.
+HUD's Fair Market Rent for a 2-bedroom in the Pittsburgh metro is $1,680/month.
+Asking rents come in about 13% below the federal benchmark, which can make Section 8 properties competitive here.

-Pittsburgh has quietly become a solid rental market.
-UPMC and Carnegie Mellon are the anchors — UPMC is one of the largest healthcare systems in the country, and CMU produces a pipeline of tech talent that companies like Google, Apple, and Uber have followed.
+Pittsburgh has become a solid rental market.
+UPMC and Carnegie Mellon are the anchors.
+UPMC is one of the largest healthcare systems in the country, and CMU produces a tech talent pipeline that Google, Apple, and Uber have followed here.
 Lawrenceville, Shadyside, and the Strip District are premium.
-South Side, Bloomfield, and the East End offer more variety.
-Property prices are still very reasonable compared to the coastal cities that Pittsburgh competes with for talent.
-The neighborhoods are distinct and separated by rivers and hills, so each one has its own personality and rent profile.
-For investors, Pittsburgh is a market that flies under the radar but has fundamentals that actually make sense.
+South Side, Bloomfield, and the East End span a wider price range.
+Property prices stay reasonable compared to coastal cities Pittsburgh competes with for talent.
+The rivers and hills separate neighborhoods sharply, so each one has its own personality and rent profile.
+Flies under the radar, but the fundamentals hold up.